Man dead and two teenagers missing after swimming in hot weather

 A man has died in Slough and two teenagers are missing in two separate incidents after swimming in the ongoing heatwave to have hit the United Kingdom.

-Thames Valley Police have said that the body of a man has been recovered from the Jubilee River and pronounced dead the scene.
+Thames Valley Police have "the body of a man has been recovered from the river, and was sadly pronounced dead at the scene."

 The death is not being treated as suspicious and the man’s next of kin have been informed.